Americans Expected a Stenchy Smell on Opening a Bottle of Bass

-It always comes as slight shock to realize that certain reputed foods and drink don’t objectively taste “good” on first acquaintance.
+It always comes as slight shock to realize that reputed foods and drink often don’t taste “good” on first acquaintance.

-This is what is meant by acquiring a taste.
-From Sauternes, in which “la pourriture noble” (noble rot from botrytis) has a skein of flavour, to the best caviar – always a little fishy – the great foods and drinks often taste a little strange.
+For these, one has to “acquire” a taste.
+From Sauternes wine in which “la pourriture noble” (noble rot) informs the flavour to the best caviar – always a little fishy – great food and drink often tastes a little strange.
 Food habits are largely arbitrary, which explains the great diversity of things people eat and drink.
-Fermented mare’s milk, 100 year old eggs, fish sauces of Asia fermented as in Rome of old (garum), Limburger and many other cheeses, cider redolent of old horse blanket (Brettanomyces) – nations acquire a taste for things other cultures can’t abide.
+Fermented mare’s milk, 100-year-old eggs, fish sauces of Asia fermented as in Rome of old (garum), Limburger and many other cheeses, cider redolent of old horse blanket (Brettanomyces) – nations acquire a taste for things other cultures can’t abide.
 And vice versa.

-I recall when I first tasted Bass in England about 30 years ago being disappointed in the “Burton snatch” as it’s called.
-It’s noticeable in Marston’s ale too, the other great surviving Burton beer (of the old school).
+I recall that when I first tasted Bass in England about 30 years ago I was disappointed in the “Burton snatch”, as it’s called.
+It’s noticeable in Marston’s ales too, the other great surviving Burton beer of the old school.
 A good English pale ale/IPA often still has the Burton snatch regardless of where brewed, as brewers’ chemists know how to mimic the effect.
-Much ado about … gastronomy…

 In America in the second half of the 1800s, Bass beer was a reputed import, replicating its success around the world.
 It always cost more than domestic ale.
-It was from England, home of great ale, ancestor to the American project.
+It was from England, home of great ale, the main ancestor to the American national project.
 Domestic brewers argued their beer was as good or better, but always had an uphill battle.
-Later-1800s press accounts on the domestic ale trade in New York attest continually to the falling position of ale and its downscale image.
-See for example this 1880s Brooklyn Daily Eagle piece, and this one.
+Late 1800s press accounts on the domestic ale trade in New York attest continually to the falling position of ale and its downscale image.
+See, for example, this 1880s Brooklyn Daily Eagle piece, and this one.

 It must have taken courage to say Bass was “stinky”, but some Americans mustered it.

-Some thought it was due to lime, or the related sodium, bisulphite, a preservative which can lend a sulphury tang to foods and liquids preserved with their aid.
-Brewing writers of the period often commented on the effect but the need to preserve foods and drinks trumped issues of refinement of flavour.
-This was a time of transition, when pasteurizing beer to neutralize residual yeast hadn’t taken hold.
-In any case draught beer was not pasteurized then, only bottled where the process was used.
+Some thought it was due to lime or sodium bisulphite, a preservative that can lend a sulphury tang to foods and liquids preserved with their aid.
+Brewing writers of the period often commented on the effect but the need to preserve foods and drinks trumped the refinement of flavour.
+This was a time of transition, when pasteurizing beer to neutralize residual yeast hadn’t taken full hold.
+In any case, draught beer was not pasteurized then, only bottled where the process was used.

-Another potential cause was Brettanomyces, as Bass ale then was long-stored at ambient temperature in uncoated wood before bottling.
-A Dutch scientist, Custers, around 1940 isolated brett yeast from bottles of Bass.
-This followed upon the landmark discovery around 1900 by Nils Claussen that vatted or long-stored English beer underwent a secondary fermentation from wild yeast, or brett, which imparted the flavour in question.
+Another potential cause of the stink: Brettanomyces, as Bass ale then was long-stored at ambient temperature in uncoated wood before bottling.
+A Dutch scientist, Custers, around 1940 isolated Brett yeast from bottles of Bass.
+This followed upon the landmark discovery around 1900 by Nils Claussen that vatted or long-stored English beer underwent a secondary fermentation from wild yeast, or Brett, which imparted the flavour in question.

-In the 1900 testimony, Bass strongly denied using preservatives.
-See my new article on American “musty ale” in Brewery History where I reference the evidence and expand the discussion of preservative in beer.
+In the Congressional testimony, Bass strongly denied using preservatives.
+In my new article on American “musty ale” in Brewery History I reference the evidence and expand on the discussion of preservative in beer.

-I’m inclined to believe Bass, and think the Bass stink must have been attributable either to the Burton snatch (gypsum in water) or Brettanomyces, or both.
-Still, the fact that Bass was bottled by numerous separate concerns – Bass didn’t take in the bottling function until much later, as ditto Guinness – suggested some bottled Bass sent around the world was probably dosed with bisulphite.
+I’m inclined to believe Bass, and think the stink must have been attributable either to the Burton snatch (gypsum in water) or Brettanomyces, or both.
+Still, the fact that Bass was bottled by numerous separate concerns – Bass didn’t take in the bottling function until much later, as Guinness – suggests some bottled Bass sent was probably dosed with bisulphite.
 But whatever the cause, one of the great beers of the world, Bass ale, was … odoriferous.

 Bass prospered as an export to the U.S. no less after Prohibition.
-You can still buy Bass in America, it is brewed today under license in New York State and, for local draft supply, Toronto.
-There is no more Burton snatch in it, no more Brettanomyces, it’s been rubbed out.
-(The English draught original still features the snatch though, or so I understand).
+You can still buy Bass in America, it is brewed today under license in New York State and, for local draft supply, in Toronto.
+There is no more snatch in it, no Brettanomyces, it’s been rubbed out.
+The English draught original, now brewed at former rival Marston, still features the snatch, or so I understand.